 Our provider network is there to give you the care you need.
-The easiest way to find network providers and see important information about them is by logging in to the member website.
+The easiest way to find network providers and see important information about them is by logging in to your member website.
 There you'll find our online provider directory.
-See the Contact us section for help.
+See the Contact us section for more information.